karl3wm/heartsintheskyblimp/README.md

 Then it simply needs to be made big enough to collect enough power to be able to navigate weather and time sufficiently.

-I'm new to aeronautics and, as one should for all projects, expect the project to change as one learns about it by pursuing it.
+As one should for all projects, I expect the project to change as one learns about it by pursuing it.

 ## current stage